Usama-Abdikaim/dev-starter/README.md

 ✅ React, Vue, Svelte templates (TypeScript-based)

-✅ Tailwind CSS auto-setup
+✅ Automatic Tailwind CSS setup

 ✅ Fast setup with interactive prompts

 ✅ One command to get started

 🌍 Open Source
-Tool-kan waa open source!
-Waxaad:
+This tool is open source!
+You can:

-Ku tabaruci kartaa code ka (contribute).
+Contribute code.

-Fork garayn kartaa mashruuca.
+Fork the project.

-Isticmaali kartaa gudaha ama mashruucyadaada.
+Use it in your projects freely.

-GitHub: https://github.com/osma-ashkir/dev-starter ← samee repo haddii uusan jirin
+GitHub: https://github.com/osma-ashkir/dev-starter ← Create the repo if it doesn’t exist

 📜 License
 MIT License

-📬 La xiriir
+📬 Contact
-Haddii aad leedahay su'aalo ama fikrad dib u dhis ah, xor ayaad u tahay inaad ila soo xiriirto:
+If you have any questions or feedback, feel free to reach out:

 Author: Usama Abdulkarim
-Email: osma.ashkir@example.com (badal email-ka hadduu jiro)
+Email: cabqari44@gmail.com